 If you've ever had too much to drink, you'll know that alcohol can cause blurry vision and make you feel dizzy.
-What you may not know, however, is that temporary distorted vision is not the only side affect of alcohol consumption, particularly if you drink a lot.
+What you may not know, however, is that temporary distorted vision is not the only side effect of alcohol consumption, particularly if you drink a lot.
 It can, in fact, impair your eyesight in more severe ways.

-Increased strain on the liver: Eating a diet full of nutritional value helps protect your eyes and prevent severe conditions.
+- Increased strain on the liver: Eating a diet full of nutritional value helps protect your eyes and prevent more severe conditions.
 However, alcohol disturbs the liver's ability to absorb the vitamins required to keep your eyes healthy.

 What can you do?

 - Track your units: How our bodies react to alcohol consumption varies from person to person, but it is a good idea to consider your recommended units of alcohol.
 There are several free apps available to download that can help you track this.
 Buying your own drinks and opting out of rounds gives you the control you need to monitor your alcohol intake on a night out.

 - Pace yourself: To prevent intoxication, you should drink slowly (e.g. one alcoholic beverage each hour accompanied by a glass of water) and make sure you have eaten well beforehand.
 Never buy in bulk because if you stock up on alcohol… you are setting yourself up for binge drinking.